npm/exec/README.md

 # `@npmcli/exec`

+# THIS REPOSITORY IS DEPRECATED AND ARCHIVED, THE MODULE HERE WAS NEVER PUBLISHED.
+SEE @npmcli/promise-spawn

 This is the module that the npm CLI team uses to run child processes, with our use cases and conventions.